barryclark/jekyll-now/cheatsheets/social/collaboration/index.md

   <dd>A group of people who share a craft or a profession.</dd>
 </dl>

+## Key Takeaways
+- A small minority of users are responsible for the majority of the content.
+- Social collaboration in software is very effective.
+See: [Steve Bomber on Open Source](https://youtu.be/sPQViNNOAkw?t=758)
+- Social tools are value agnostic.
+See [Pro-Ana](https://youtu.be/sPQViNNOAkw?t=1032).

 ## Broadcast vs Communications Media
 Classic media production falls under two broad classifications:
 - **Broadcast media**: One-to-many messaging.
 Examples include books, newspapers, radio, television, move theatres.